FIWARE/tutorials.CRUD-Operations/README.md

 Batch processing uses the `/v2/op/update` endpoint with a payload with two attributes:

-* `actionType=APPEND` means we will overwrite existing entities if they exist
+* `actionType=append` means we will overwrite existing entities if they exist
 * The entities attribute holds an array of entities we wish to create/overwrite.

-A Subsequent request using the same data with the `actionType=APPEND` batch operation can applied without changing the result beyond the initial application.
+A Subsequent request using the same data with the `actionType=append` batch operation can applied without changing the result beyond the initial application.

 ## Read Operations